What is a Pile Foundation?

 In dense cohesionless soils

-- The dilatancy effect decreases the friction angle within the zone of influence of displacement pile (3.5D approx.)
+- The dilatancy effect decreases the friction angle within the zone of influence of the displacement pile (3.5D approx.)

 In cohesive soils